 With 1.4 billion users, Facebook remains the most active social media outlet on the Internet, by far.
-Chances are that your readers use Facebook, and reaching them at the right time will help your digital marketing.
+The chances are that your readers use Facebook, and reaching them at the right time will help your digital marketing.

 According to Social Sprout:

 - The best times to post on Facebook are Wednesday at noon and 2 p.m. and Thursday at 1 and 2 p.m.